alexfraze/A-W_Creamery/to-do.md

+Original:

 1. add nested forms
 2. add authentication from specs sheet
+    1. check if inactive employees should  be shown to managers and if so how do i get inactive employees store?
 2. add js to make interactions easier
 3. make an option to reschedule last weeks shifts and make some changes
 4. make a save and save + create new option for shifts